lynnfaraday/aresmush.com/tutorials/config/channels.md

 Start and end markers can include ansi color and other formatting codes.

+{% note %}
-{% include note.html content=" Since < and > are reserved HTML characters, be sure to put them in quotes in the configuration." %}
+ Since < and > are reserved HTML characters, be sure to put them in quotes in the configuration.
+{% endnote %}

 ## default_channels